Nissan VK50VE Tuning

 The ultimate VK50VE parts on an engine are typically the ones that give the best power gain for you spend.

-Significant gains on the VK50VE can be made from camshaft upgrades.
-Altering the camshaft profile alters the intake and exhaust durations on the engine and can dramatically change the engines power and power output.
+Significant gains on the VK50VE can be made from exhaust camshaft upgrades when you've done lots of other upgrades as this tends to be the area causing a restriction.
+Altering the camshaft profile on the exhaust side alters the intake and exhaust durations on the engine and can dramatically change the engines power and power output.

 Fast road camshafts commonly push up the bhp and torque throughout the rpm band, you might lose a little bottom end bhp but your higher rpm power will be lifted.